TuurDutoit/crash/README.md

 ## Installation
 At the moment, package managers are not yet set up.
-Just download the `crash.js` file from this repo and load it in your project.
+Just download one of the following files from this repo and load it in your project.
+1. [crash.js]: full source, with comments and all (12.8kB).
+2. [crash.min.js]: minified, ready to be used in production (5.3kB or 1.7kB gzipped).

 When you have installed Crash, head over to the [Getting Started section][getting-started].

 ### Node.js